 The most common procedure for the treatment of glaucoma is the surgical insertion of a shunt.
 A shunt is a small medical device that helps fluid flow out of the eye.
 Here at Grand Rapids Ophthalmology, we offer the smallest FDA-approved shunt available today, the iStent Trabecular micro-bypass stent.

 This device is so small that most patients report not being able to tell that it’s present, but is still extremely effective, often reducing or eliminating the need for eye drops.
 It’s also implanted in a simple, minimally invasive, out-patient procedure.
 The iStent offers ease and comfort to the patient.

 If you want the most out of your glaucoma care and treatment, come see us.
 With locations throughout West Michigan, Grand Rapids Ophthalmology is the choice for patients who want the most advanced techniques for glaucoma treatment and surgery.

 Drs.
-Kendall and Muallem stay at the forefront of glaucoma technology and procedures.
+Kendall, Muallem, and Parekh stay at the forefront of glaucoma technology and procedures.
 Why wouldn’t you want to put yourself in the best hands possible when it comes to glaucoma treatment in West Michigan?